 Why Do Grandmasters Draw So Much?

-Grandmasters can analyze the positions better than other players so if they notice that the game is heading towards a draw position, then they draw to save time and energy.
-Sometimes they also draw to play safe because of financial reasons.
+Grandmasters can analyze the positions better than other chess players.
+So if they notice that the game is heading towards a draw position, then they might draw or might be they are tired.

 So that’s it!
 Hope you found this article helpful.
 If you liked reading this article then also share it with others.
 Interested to read more?
 Then also check out these articles written by that will help you to clear some of your doubts.